JasonBock/AdventOfCode2024/docs/notes.md

 Any time we find a junction - that is, we can go more than one direction -

+9223372036854775807
+9223372036854775807

+* We need to create start paths, **plural**.
+You could go East and/or North.
+Or technically neither, but that would suck.
+* If we end with the cost equaling `long.MaxValue`, that means the map doesn't let you finish.
+Maybe throw an exception - `BlockedMapException`.

 # TODOs
 * Day 1